PVC Flooring

 Is PVC flooring good for gyms?

-Using PVC as a gym flooring is a great idea because of its ability to absorb shock and noise.
+Using PVC as a gym flooring is a great idea because it absorbs shock and noise.
 It provides a softer feel to protect the lower body joints of athletes than rubber, while also carrying anti-slip capabilities.
 It’s waterproof, so it stands up to sweat and spills of water and is easy to clean.
 PVC tiles can also be installed over carpeting.

 What qualities should you look for in PVC warehouse flooring?